pimcore/customer-data-framework/docs/Activities.md

 ```

 This activity is used as a standard via the REST api if now implentationClass is defined.
 It can handle an nested, associative array of data which is only saved in the ActivityStore.

+But this doesn't mean that only these GenericActivity implementation could be used for activities without it's own persistance.
+It would definitly make sense to implement a separate activity class to track logins for example.